 - Local performance – On-premise caching filers enable real-time access to digital assets and content in the cloud as if they were stored locally.
 Automatic, policy-driven workflows tier infrequently accessed files to the cloud for long-term, cost-effective storage.

 - Get the most out of your digital assets – It’s important to monetize 4K and 8K assets and explore new ways of using content for immersive visual experiences.
-Cloud storage can support a seamless workflow from ingest to archive, as well as quick data access to video content.
+Enterprise Cloud storage can support a seamless workflow from ingest to archive, as well as quick data access to video content.

 - Business continuity – Uptime and productivity are maximized as content creators’ critical files are always available from the local cache and replicated to in the cloud.
 Even in a disaster scenario, data can be restored in minutes and operations can resume as usual.